ericwq/gskills/docs/xds.md

 In this stage, we will accomplish the following job:

 - Process LDS response and issue RDS request.
-- Extract the `Routes` from the RDS response.
+- Extract the `Routes` from the RDS response and build `ServiceConfig` base on it.
-- Send the `Routes` to xDS resolver.
+- Send the `ServiceConfig` to core and connect with the target RPC server.

 ### xDS callback